 Who can legally have an abortion?

 In the UK, The Abortion Act (1967) in England, Scotland and Wales made it legal for women to have an abortion.
 In 2018 the Republic of Ireland also made abortion legal.
-Abortion currently remains illegal in Northern Ireland.
+Abortion in Northern Ireland has also now been decriminalised and abortion services in Northern Irelend are now in line with the rest of the UK.

 Two doctors need to certify that there are good reasons for doing the abortion.
 Most abortions are done in the UK on the grounds that continuing the pregnancy 'would cause physical or mental harm' to the mother.